Probate guardianship - securing the estate after inheritance

 The amount of remuneration is determined according to three criteria:

-In Germany, the probate courts implement these legislative requirements for determining the remuneration of the estate administrator very differently.
-In some cases, the courts have developed entire remuneration tables such as the "Berlin Remuneration Table".
-In its ruling dated March 5, 2014, the Higher Regional Court of Düsseldorf deemed an hourly rate of EUR 75 to be appropriate (Ref.: I-3 Wx 245/13).
+In Germany, the probate courts implement these legislative requirements for determining the remuneration of the estate administrator in very different ways.
+In some cases, the courts have developed entire remuneration tables such as the „Berlin Remuneration Table“.
+In its ruling of 5 March 2014, the Higher Regional Court of Düsseldorf deemed an hourly rate of EUR 75 to be appropriate (ref. no.: I-3 Wx 245/13).

-The claim for remuneration is directed against the estate.
-If there are insufficient assets in the estate, the claim is to be directed against the state treasury.
+The claim for compensation is directed against the estate.
+If there are insufficient assets in the estate, the claim must be directed against the state treasury.

-When is the guardianship of the estate terminated?
+When is the administration of the estate terminated?

 According to the wording of Section 1960 (1) of the German Civil Code (BGB), the guardianship of the estate must take care of the estate until the heirs accept the inheritance.

-Furthermore, the guardianship of the estate is terminated when the heir is identified by the guardian of the estate.
+Furthermore, the guardianship of the estate is cancelled if the heir is identified by the guardian of the estate.